CoffeeLoverStudios/CoffeeLoverBot/README.md

 npm install
 ```

-Go to your [Discord Apps](https://discordapp.com/developers/applications/me) and create a new app, give it a name and fill out the details (*optional*); when you're ready click
+Go to your [Discord Apps](https://discordapp.com/developers/applications/me) and create a new one, giving it a name and filling out the details (*optional*); when you're ready click
 `Create App`.

 ![Making a new app](./images/new_app.png)